adamjaso/pyauto/README.md

 deploy_app,my_app = None
 ```

+Line 1 of the output indicates the function invoked, with the arguments passed to it.
+Lines 2-3 of the output indicate the standard output of the function's execution
+Last line of the output indicates 1) the original function invocation string and 2) the return value of the function.

+If you wish to suppress output of line 1 and last line, you can pass the `-q` option to have PyAuto omit those lines.

 The task sequence `deploy_my_app` is looked up from the `tasks` section of the config.
 A task sequence may list as many tasks or task sequences as desired.
 Every item
 will always be executed when the task sequence is invoked.